fastass-ez/cloud_rendering_gc/README.md

 12) The file will now start to render, it will show current estimates,  etc. similar to the actual rendering scene in Blender.

-13) A File will be automatically created named "Output" in the same directory.
+13) A File will be automatically created named "Output" in the same directory of your Google Drive.
 All rendered files will be visible if it's completed.